tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 ```

 Other dependency should be removed as much as possible, eg move the util/code
 from Keras to TF, or rework the implementation detail.
+For any of the
+dependencies that have to stay, <b>need to use public Keras API only</b>.
+A
+check will also be added to TF to make sure there isn't any dependencies being
+added in future for need of Keras.

 **Note that this is a key point to prevent Keras accidentally break Tensorflow.**